 The presentation of the food was creative, colorful and whimsical.
 Beehive butter in a glass dome and lollipop cake pops on a stick were among my favorite presentations of the meal.
 Of course the cheese course was served from a traditional cheese cart with over a dozen artisan cheeses to choose from.
 We each sampled different types from the sublime to the ridiculously pungent.
 I LOVED them all!
 We ended our meal with a fresh fruit sorbet and delicious French roasted coffee.
 A for the food and an A+ for the plating and presentation of the food.

 We left completely and utterly satisfied – all of our senses were pleasantly engaged.
 Our eyes had seen one of Paris’ best rooms to dine in, our taste buds were treated to interesting tasty fresh local ingredients, our ears were filled with loads of laughter and everything we touched was lovely.
 I can’t wait to be back for a visit to the George V soon.
-In July I will be trying their afternoon tea with my mother-in-law and two sister-in-laws and I can’t wait!
+In July I will be trying their afternoon tea with my mother-in-law and two sisters-in-law and I can’t wait!

 Disclosure: We made our reservation full-well expecting to pay for our lunch.
 When I asked for the bill, the hotel had picked up the tab for the entire table of four, however, this in no way affected my review as I took notes during the entire meal, not knowing and used them to write this review.